-“Why didn’t I make the move sooner?”
+“Why didn’t I move sooner?”

 We have had countless residents say those exact words to us over the years – but we never get tired of hearing it!
 To us, it is the greatest testimonial to the level of excellence and enjoyment we deliver to each and every resident.

 Whether you’re looking for yourself, or are looking for a loved one, when you choose Parkland, you are choosing a lifestyle with a lot less worry and a lot more freedom and convenience.
-Plus, you join a community of like-minded individuals who are also excited to make the most of their retirement years.
+Plus, you join a community of like-minded seniors who are also excited to make the most of their retirement years.
 Don’t wait for a change in health status to make the move, choose Parkland so you can live your retirement years to the fullest.

 So is now is the right time?
 Choose one of the following to help you decide.

 I am looking to downsize from my family home